mi5guided/qe_pulumi_aws_sftp_password/README.md

-# qe_pulumi_aws_sftp_password
+# Quick Environment: sFTP using Pulumi AWS node.js
-A Quick Environment sFTP service using node.js.
-This project uses Pulumi/node.js to stand up the environment
+A Quick Environment to setup up an AWS sFTP Transfer Service configured to use Username/Passwords instead of ssh keys.
+This project uses Pulumi/node.js to stand up the environment<br/>
+*NOTE:* this project assumes you are running Pulumi from Linux (e.g. calls to ssh-keygen)